 Each category of mic is designed to use for a specific purpose.
 If you need a refresher about the differences between these four categories, watch this video:

-Here is the list of the 17 Best Cheap Models I reviewed.
-Following this list are the detailed explanations of each mic’s features.
+Here is the list of the 17 Best Budget Microphone Models I reviewed.
+Following this list are detailed explanations of each mic’s features.

 Professionals will appreciate this model.